Lymphoma Treatment & Options

 - Blue Cross and Blue Shield of Nebraska, Blue Distinction Center for Complex and Rare Cancers

 The majority of cancer doctors are trained to treat a variety of cancers.
-Lymphoma patients at The Nebraska Medical Center are treated by four doctors dedicated to lymphoma.
+Lymphoma patients at Nebraska Medicine are treated by four doctors dedicated to lymphoma.
 Trained pathologists are able to specifically identify over 40 different types of lymphoma, making decisions regarding the best treatment strategy more effective.

 Call 800-922-0000 to make an appointment with a lymphoma doctor.
 For clinic location and hours use the Find a Physician link.